UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module7/module7_15.md

 document how your code achieves its goal.

 <a href="https://www.python.org/dev/peps/pep-0008/#comments" target="_blank">python.org</a>
-has some strong opinions about how comments should be written and the first thing they mention is that our comments should reflect what the code is doing.
+has some strong opinions about how comments should be written, and the first thing they mention is that our comments should reflect what the code is doing.